 Parody has been a part of contemporary culture for centuries.
 Whether in literature, theater, film or art, rarely does a day go by when an example of a parody is not widely visible.

-One of the first examples of parody into English society was done around 1598.
-An author by the name of Ben Johnson wrote a work entitled “every Man in His Humour.”
-In this work the word parody (then spelled parodie) was used to describe the work as something “absurder then it was.”
+One of the first examples of parody in English society was done around 1598.
+An author by the name of Ben Johnson wrote a work entitled Every Man in His Humour.
+In this work, the word parody (then spelled parodie) was used to describe the work as something "absurder than it was."

-Additionally, other examples from centuries past was illustrated by an English author named John Dryden.
+Additionally, other examples from centuries past were illustrated by an English author named John Dryden.
 In 1693, Dryden expanded upon the initial mention of parody used by Ben Johnson.
-Dryden’s definition goes as far as to state that the word parodies refer to satyrique poetic works that were “turned into another sence than their author intended.”
+Dryden's definition goes as far as to state that the word parodies refers to satyrique poetic works that were "turned into another sence than their author intended."

-As time came to pass, parodies became a part of everyday language.
-In contemporary society parodies surround us from every angle.
-Examples of parody which are widely used today are seen in film, television, music and books.
+With time, parodies became a part of everyday language.
+In contemporary society, parodies surround us.
+Examples of parodies can be found in film, television, music, and books.

 Some of the most famous parodies that are easily recognizable come from the contemporary film genre.